PacktPublishing/Hands-on-PowerShell-for-Active-Directory/README.md

-# Microservices Architecture [Video]
+# Hands-On PowerShell for Active Directory [Video]
-This is the code repository for [Microservices Architecture [Video]](https://www.packtpub.com/application-development/microservices-architecture-video?utm_source=github&utm_medium=repository&utm_campaign=9781788628310), published by [Packt](https://www.packtpub.com/?utm_source=github).
+This is the code repository for [Hands-On PowerShell for Active Directory [Video]](https://www.packtpub.com/virtualization-and-cloud/hands-powershell-active-directory-video), published by [Packt](https://www.packtpub.com/?utm_source=github).
 It contains all the supporting project files necessary to work through the video course from start to finish.
 ## About the Video Course
-	All major companies are now evolving from a monolithic to a microservices architecture in their websites and applications due to its many advantages.
-Early adopters of microservices have been able to provide an unprecedented level of control and speed as they deliver innovative web experiences to customers, and Netflix is a leading example.
-The enterprise-grade architecture that we will build throughout the course will be highly maintainable and scalable.
-By exploring the intricacies of the microservices architecture you will understand its advantages over a monolithic and other related architecture.
-By going through multiple scenarios you'll learn where to use microservices and understand the things you should take into account when building your architecture.
-Advanced tasks—with concepts such as Serverless computing and DevOps using AWS—will also be undertaken to help you in your next venture with confidence.
-By the end of the course, you will be ready to migrate to a microservices architecture in your organization.
+PowerShell has become the most efficient tool for managing Microsoft Active Directory.
+Its ability to solve problems and turn the solution into a new tool or automated task allows the system admin to cut down on future manual labor hours.
+This course will train you in using PowerShell to manage Active Directory.
+You will customize your preferences, run custom reports, author scripts, and automate tasks.
+You will discover how to create scripts, access and change data stores, and automate tasks.
+By the end of the course, you will have the skills to automate Active Directory jobs with PowerShell components such as cmdlets, functions, modules, providers, objects, variables, expressions, and profiles.

 <H2>What You Will Learn</H2>
 <DIV class=book-info-will-learn-text>
 <UL>
-<LI>Understanding and learning microservices.
-<LI>Setting up microservices.
-<LI>Making a bookmark application cloud-ready.
-<LI>Combining independent microservice UIs to a coherent user interface. </LI></UL></DIV>
+<LI>Set up lab environments to learn and test PowerShell processes
+<LI>Navigate and use PowerShell with Active Directory fluently
+<LI>Manage domain controllers remotely using PowerShell
+<LI>Author scripts and tools to automate Active Directory tasks
+<LI>Solve problems and perform Active Directory tasks using PowerShell
+<LI>Work with Azure Load Balancers and Application Gateways with Windows PowerShell. </LI></UL></DIV>

 ## Instructions and Navigation
 ### Assumed Knowledge
-To fully benefit from the coverage included in this course, you will need:<br/>
-This course will appeal to architects, designers, and developers who are primarily new to the microservices architecture and interested in migrating to it from a monolithic architecture.
+This course is for experienced Active Directory administrators looking to start using the benefits of Windows PowerShell for increased efficiency by utilizing automation and tools.
+No prior knowledge of PowerShell is required.
 ### Technical Requirements
-This course has the following software requirements:<br/>
-req

-## Related Products
-* [SharePoint 2016: Architecture, Deployment and Security [Video]](https://www.packtpub.com/virtualization-and-cloud/sharepoint-2016-architecture-deployment-security-video?utm_source=github&utm_medium=repository&utm_campaign=9781788298506)

-* [Building Microservices on AWS [Video]](https://www.packtpub.com/application-development/building-microservices-aws-video?utm_source=github&utm_medium=repository&utm_campaign=9781789341638)

-* [Microservices with Spring Cloud [Integrated Course]](https://www.packtpub.com/virtualization-and-cloud/microservices-spring-cloud-integrated-course?utm_source=github&utm_medium=repository&utm_campaign=9781788392426)
+Minimum Hardware Requirements

+For successful completion of this course, students will require a computer system with at least the following:

+·         OS: Any modern OS (Windows, Mac, or Linux)

+·         RAM: 8GB minimum, 16 or more recommended

+·         CPU: i5, equivalent, or better recommended

+·         Storage: 120GB minimum free space for the lab environment

+Software Requirements

+·         Hypervisor (free options shown in video instructions)

+·         Windows PowerShell v5 (included with Windows 10 trial you will install as part of lab)

+·         PowerShell ISE (included with Windows 10)